phoddie/compileDataView/readme.md

 CompileDataView makes it easier to work with binary data structures in JavaScript.
 There are two big motivations to use binary data in JavaScript:

 - To interoperate with existing binary data, for example to exchange binary data over a network or serial connection and to read and write a binary file format.
 Both of these scenarios are common for JavaScript code written for embedded systems.
-- To reduce memory used for records by storing property values in the most compact binary form rather than as dynamically typed JavaScript values.
+- To reduce memory required for records by storing property values in a compact binary form rather than as dynamically typed JavaScript values.
 Memory is particularly precious on resource constrained devices.

 ### Example
 The introduction of [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) to JavaScript in ES6 made it possible to read and write binary records, but not pleasant.
 Using CompileDataView, this C data structure: